Dexbooru/dexbooru-web/README.md

 - Docker

 # Prerequisites for local development
-To run this project, its highly recommended on doing these tasks first, depending on your operating system:
+To run this project, it is highly recommended to do these tasks first, depending on your operating system:

 For everyone:
 - Install a modern version of Node (>= v15.0.0 is probably fine)